How to Embed Background Video Without Wrecking Speed or Accessibility

 Why (and When) to Use Background Video

-- Bad fits: tutorial steps, compliance info, anything users must watch to proceed.
+- Bad fits: tutorials, compliance content, or anything users need to watch to proceed.

 Semantic, Accessible Markup Scaffold